51seven/sssnap-server-old/README.md

 - [x] The API answers with a good and meaningful response
 - [x] The API is only accessible with a private key
 - [ ] The server registers a new user
-- [ ] The server creates a session for a user

 [travis-image]: http://img.shields.io/travis/51seven/sssnap-server.svg?style=flat
 [travis-url]: https://travis-ci.org/51seven/sssnap-server